 Hey everyone – so a thing happened and it’s time we address it publicly.
 Last weekend, Chris Lansdell was de-certified as the result of a Judge Conduct Committee (JCC) case for sexual harassment.
 He is not to participate as a judge in Magic events.
 He can attempt to re-enter the community by testing for L1 *only if* the JCC believes sufficient time has elapsed and Chris has shown appropriate positive change.
-As of now this does not prevent him from playing in Magic events.

 Originally, to protect the victim(s) from potential backlash, gossip, or ‘outing’, the JCC and I made the decision not to make a public announcement, and I chose to notify a select group of people privately.
 The belief was that both the accused and the victim(s) needed private time – however, that changed this week when Chris posted on Facebook.
 Now there are many questions, rumours, and I think it’s best for the Canadian community for me to get some facts out there and plant a flag on what happened.

 Those are the facts that can be shared.
 Here are some of my feelings, and some of what I hope we can try and learn from this: